Knowledge & experience for all your equine health needs

 Horses | Ponies | Donkeys

-VetsOne offers a range of services for both racing and pleasure horse clients.
-Our vets are happy to travel on farm or our purpose built equine unit is a part of our Animal Health Centre, and offers all-weather modern facilities for examination and treatment of horses.
-We have invested in modern equipment that allows for many diagnostic tests to be performed in-house, including; CR radiography, endoscopy and full in-house laboratory testing.
-Team this up with the years of experience we offer, and it is easy to see that VetsOne is a great place to bring your horse when it needs attention.
+VetsOne offers a range of services for both sporting and pleasure horse clients.
+Our vets are happy to travel to you, or you can bring your animals in to our purpose built equine unit which offers modern all-weather facilities for examination and treatment of horses.
+We have invested in modern equipment that allows for many diagnostic tests to be performed in-house, including; DR radiography, endoscopy and full in-house laboratory testing.
+Team this up with the years of experience we offer, and it is easy to see why VetsOne is a great place to bring your horse when it needs attention.

 Our experienced Farm Services veterinarians are available for farm visits to provide a number of routine & non-routine services, including treatment of sick animals, routine surgeries (eg. castration, rigs, vasectomies), diagnostic testing, health plans and advice.
 It can get busy though, so bookings are essential – please call the clinic on 06 878 8666 to make an appointment.
 If you have an animal emergency, we will prioritise getting someone to you as soon as possible.